Francisco-Morao/Ssoft/lab6/Simple_Overflow.md

 print (char*)&test - (char*)&buffer
 ```
 Output: `$3 = 128`

 3. Payload construction
-We create a payload consisting of 128 bytes to fill buffer and extra bytes to overwrite test with a non‑zero value
+We create a payload consisting of 128 bytes to fill buffer and extra bytes to overwrite test with a non‑zero value.

 4. Connect to the challenge server and send the same payload.
 ```bash
 nc mustard.stt.rnl.tecnico.ulisboa.pt 25151